hyprwm/hyprland-wiki/pages/Hypr Ecosystem/hyprlock.md

     border_size = 4
     border_color = rgb(221, 221, 221)
     rotate = 0 # degrees, counter-clockwise
+    reload_time = -1 # seconds between reloading, 0 to reload with SIGURS2
+    reload_cmd =  # command to get new path. if empty, old path will be used. don't run "follow" commands like tail -F

     position = 0, 200
     halign = center